DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-filtering-applications.md

 tags: awaiting-validation
 ---

-Let users find applications within a huge list quickly and easily.
+Let users find applications quickly and easily within a very long list.

 ## Hypothesis

-Currently, there's 1 long list of applications for providers to look at.
+Currently, providers see 1 long list of applications.
 This works okay for now because there's only a few applications being submitted and users are only currently assigned to 1 provider.

-But users will have to manage hundreds of applications going forwards, including applications across multiple providers like those that are part of a School Direct family or universities that accredit multiple School Directs.
+But users will have to manage hundreds of applications including applications across multiple providers like those that are part of a School Direct family or universities that accredit multiple School Directs.

-This will make it hard to find particular applications and make them slow to load.
+This makes the page slower to load and makes it harder to find applications.

 ### Filtering by status and provider

 If we let users filter by status and provider
-Then it'll be easier manage applications
+Then it'll be easier to find applications
-Because they'll be able to find the applications they're looking for more quickly We’ll know this works when:
+We’ll know this works when:
 - research shows there's a need to see applications for different providers at the same time
 - users are able to select the statuses they want to see